jin-repo/RACCROCHE/documentation/manual.md

-## config file
+## Config file
-Before running the program, you need to make sure to edit the desired yaml file (`config.yaml`) under the raccroche directory in order to set up parameters for the algorithms and point the program to appropriate data directory.
+Before running the program, you need to make sure to edit the desired yaml config file (`config.yaml`) under the raccroche directory in order to set up parameters for the algorithms and point the program to appropriate data directory.

 `data.path`
 > The path to the project data folder.
 For example, `~/RACCROCHE/project-monocots`.